vitessio/website/content/en/docs/14.0/reference/programs/vtctl/shards.md

 ### SetShardTabletControl

-Sets the shardTabletControls record for a shard and tablet type in the topology service.
+Sets the shardTabletControls or the tabletControls records for a shard and tablet type in the topology service.
 Only use this for an emergency fix or after a finished vertical split or after a corrupted MoveTables action.
 The [MigrateServedFrom](../keyspaces#migrateservedfrom) and [MigrateServedType](../keyspaces#migrateservedtype) commands set this field appropriately already.
-Always specify the `denied_tables` flag for MoveTables, but never for Reshard operations.<br><br>
+Always specify the `denied_tables` flag for MoveTables, but never for Reshard operations.

-To set the queryServiceDisabled, set `disable_query_service` to true; to unset the queryServiceDisabled provide `denied_tables` with an empty tablet set.
-Useful to fix vReplication operations gone wrong.<br><br>
+To set the `queryServiceDisabled` for the tablet, set `disable_query_service` to true; to unset the queryServiceDisabled provide `denied_tables` with an empty table set.
+Useful to fix vReplication operations gone wrong.
+These specific flags update the values for `shardTabletControls` in the topology path: `/keyspaces/<keyspace>/SrvKeyspace`.

+{{< warning >}}
+It is important to note here the queryServiceDisabled can not be removed by `disable_query_service=false` or the `remove` flags.
+Only `denied_tables=""` will remove this setting.
+{{< /warning >}}

-To change the denied tables list, specify the `denied_tables` parameter with the new list, this is useful to fix tables that are being blocked after a vertical split.
-To remove the ShardTabletControl for selected tables, use the `remove` flag, useful after a vertical split is finished to remove serving restrictions.<br><br>
+To change the `deniedTables` list, specify the `denied_tables` parameter with the new list, this is useful to fix tables that are being blocked after a vertical split.
+To remove the tabletControls for selected tables, use the `remove` flag, useful after a vertical split is finished to remove serving restrictions.
+These specific flags update the values for `tabletControls` in the topology path: `/keyspaces/<keyspace>/shards/<shard>/Shard`.

-The `SetShardTabletControl` only updates the topology record for a given shard and type, you still need to run [RefreshStateByShard](../tablets#refreshstatebyshard) to inform the vttablets of the topology change.
+The `SetShardTabletControl` only updates the topology records for a given shard and type, you still need to run [RefreshStateByShard](../tablets#refreshstatebyshard) to inform the vttablets of the topology change.

-#### Example
+#### Examples

 <pre class="command-example">SetShardTabletControl [--cells=c1,c2,...] [--denied_tables=t1,t2,...] [--remove] [--disable_query_service] &lt;keyspace/shard&gt; &lt;tablet type&gt;</pre>